mirego/accent/cli/README.md

 - `ACCENT_API_KEY`: The base URL of your Accent Instance
 - `ACCENT_API_URL`: Api Key to your Accent Instance
 - `ACCENT_PROJECT`: Your Project uuid

+Version object configuration

+- `branchVersionPrefix`: The Git branch prefix use to extract the file version

 Each operation section `sync` and `addTranslations` can contain the following object: